Bio/Contact

 Bio

-Previously the Printmaking Center’s Studio Program Manager (and Frontline Arts’ Studio Director), developing education programming, contract printing, studio operations, technical research and more.
-Rachel was previously Assistant Client Manager in package design at Haney, for Procter & Gamble accounts in Cincinnati, OH, while also a printmaking instructor at Tiger Lily Press.
-She ran open studio sessions, did contract printing, was on the board, and assisted in planning a statewide conference.
-In the past, she has been the printer for artist Jay Bolotin, as well as an editioning intern at Island Press, Washington University, St Louis.
-Previously Rachel was graduate administrative associate for Ann Hamilton and Michael Mercil at The Ohio State University in Columbus where she received an M.F.A. in printmaking in 2011.
+Rachel previously worked as an Assistant Client Manager in package design at Haney, managing Procter & Gamble accounts in Cincinnati, OH, while also teaching printmaking at Tiger Lily Press.
+There, she led open studio sessions, handled contract printing, served on the board, and helped organize a statewide printmaking conference.
+She has also worked as a printer for artist Jay Bolotin and as an editioning intern at Island Press at Washington University in St. Louis.
+Earlier in her career, she was a graduate administrative associate for Ann Hamilton and Michael Mercil at The Ohio State University, where she earned an MFA in Printmaking.